 We take pride in our serious commitment to the education of the integrated vascular residents.
 This is reflected in our educational curriculum which includes weekly conferences such as indications conference, Morbidity & Mortality conference, multidisciplinary case conference with Cardiology in addition to didactic sessions guided by faculty members and VSITE preparation sessions.
 In an era of diminished exposure to open surgery, the University of Rochester is fortunate to have maintained a large volume of open vascular surgery.
 While we practice the gamut of vascular surgery, we have particular expertise and experience in the management of carotid, aortic, peripheral vascular disease, venous disease, end-stage renal disease, and thoracic outlet syndrome.
 Similarly, your exposure to endovascular surgery at the University of Rochester includes large volumes of endovascular surgery incorporating carotid stenting, TCAR, EVAR and TEVAR.
 You will be trained to perform endovascular surgery in our hybrid operating room, a dedicated vascular surgery operating room suite designed with state-of-the-art imaging as well as intravascular ultrasound, percutaneous mechanical thrombectomy, and computer-assisted design for endograft stent sizing.
 You will also be trained to perform percutaneous procedures in outpatient catheterization laboratories.
 The division is active in the regional and national leadership of the Vascular Quality Initiative (VQI).

 Our residents routinely present research projects at national meetings

-We are committed to providing the very best training so that our residents will enter into practice with a broad and complete education.
-It is our hope that our vascular residents will be leaders in their institution and the field of vascular surgery.
+Our training program is geared to provide the best training so that our graduates will enter into practice with a comprehensive and complete education.
+It is our hope that we train clinically excellent surgeons who are leaders in their institution and the field of vascular surgery.